-Tomorrow, the universal church celebrates the Solemnity of St. Joseph, one of the few Lenten days during which altar flowers are permitted.
+Tomorrow, the universal church celebrates the Feast of St. Joseph, traditionally a First Class feast and one of the few Lenten days during which altar flowers are permitted.
 The liturgical color for vestments and altar frontals is white.
-That is the color for feasts of saints who are not martyrs as well as feasts of Our Lord and Our Lady.
-(As far as I know, this applies whether the feast is a solemnity or not.)

 There is no one specific color universally associated with St. Joseph in devotional tradition.